-BGS’ Dr Marie Cowan honoured by Royal Irish Academy for contribution to society22/05/2020 By BGS Press
+BGS’s Dr Marie Cowan honoured by Royal Irish Academy for contribution to society

 The Royal Irish Academy has been honouring Ireland’s leading contributors to the world of learning since its establishment in 1785.
 Recognised internationally, it is a major national honour.

 Past members of the Royal Irish Academy include Seamus Heaney, Dame Nuala O’Loan and former presidents of Ireland Mary McAleese and Mary Robinson.
 Those elected are entitled to use the designation ‘MRIA’ after their name.

 Dr Marie Cowan, the director of the Geological Survey of Northern Ireland (GSNI) at BGS, received the accolade for her contribution to society on the island of Ireland including her creation of a multi-lingual communications campaign for OneGeology, a flagship BGS project for UNESCO’s International Year of Planet Earth.

 The project, which reached a global audience of 107 million, aimed to improve the accessibility of global geoscience data to address societal issues including climate change.

 “I am absolutely honoured and privileged to be elected a member of the Royal Irish Academy,” said Dr Cowan.

 “Geoscience impacts on all our lives, accounting for 34,000 jobs and 6150 businesses in Northern Ireland alone putting it on a par with agriculture.